Gunrock mascot at event

 How do I apply?

-To apply, simply file your Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) by March 2 of each year.
+To apply, simply file your Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA) by March 2 of each year (extended to April 2 for the 2024-25 academic year).

 How do I qualify and maintain eligibility?